 Starport Arcade & Pub brings the worlds of gaming and drinking together, and we can’t figure out which side shines brighter.
 123 Pleasant Street is better known as a music venue, with an eclectic mix of acts coming through, but they’ve got drinks there, too!
 You can also bring your own beer and go beyond darts at Mountain Man Axe Throwing.
 I may or may not have absolutely loved doing that!

 Where else should one go drink in Morgantown?
+We share a few places where you can grab a drink and eat in Morgantown here!

 Explore Outdoor Fun